On this page

 Redirect authentication

-The user or system is redirected to Okta for credential verification and is then provided authenticated access to the client application and other Service Providers.
-When a user signs in to the client application, they are redirected to Okta using a protocol like SAML or OpenID Connect (OIDC).
-After the user signs in (based on policies that are configured in Okta), Okta redirects the user back to your application.
-You can customize your app's domain and the Sign-In Widget style to match your brand.
+The user or system is redirected to Okta for credential verification.
+The user or system is then provided authenticated access to the client app and other Service Providers.
+When a user signs in to the client app, they're redirected to Okta using a protocol like SAML or OpenID Connect.
+After the user signs in (based on policies configured in Okta), Okta redirects the user back to your app.

 The interactions and communication with the Identity Provider are as follows: